Feeling pressure

 Any kind of pressure from a partner to try out new sexual stuff is not okay – even if it’s said playfully and even when you’re super into each other.
 It’s okay to say no. And you’re not vanilla or a prude if you don’t want to try out the latest porn moves.

-What’s the deal with consent and coercion in porn?
+What’s the deal with consent & coercion in porn ?

 Basically ‘consent’ isn’t common on most porn sites and some scenes have coercive stuff in them.